davebland/school-on-the-farm/README.md

 - Found navigation element remained collapsed when dynamically resizing at lg break point.
 Used media query used to force open navigation above lg size.
 - Using Boostrap row and column classes in other elements (e.g. table) worked in Chrome but not in other browsers.
 Moved classes out to own parent element to correct this.
 - Initially set max-height of main section (100vh) to 1000px.
 Adjusted this to 2500px after testing on larger screens to account for possible viewing up to 4k resolution.
-- Nav collapse doesn't work in IE...
+- Nav un-collapse above lg screen size was not working in IE, changed display property value to block to correct.
 ### User Story Testing
 To test the user stories I asked a non-technical person to view the site and comment on whether they could clearly find the information, understand what was being offered & would sign up if it was a service they needed.
 Made some changes to colours and text paragraph sizes as a result of feedback.